-The oldest part of Lisbon, the Alfama quarter sprawls down the hillside from below the Castelo de Sao Jorge, retaining much of the traditional colour and atmosphere from the days when it was the ancient seat of the Saracens.
+The oldest part of Lisbon, the Alfama quarter sprawls down the hillside from below the Castelo de São Jorge.
+It retains much of the traditional colour and atmosphere from the days when it was the ancient seat of the Saracens.
 Along the narrow cobblestone alleyways are taverns and street markets, interspersed with close-packed houses still occupied by stevedores, fishmongers and sailors.

-At night the Alfama takes on a more mysterious aspect with street lanterns throwing shadows on the medieval walls, and it is advisable to avoid the area after dark in favour of the Bairro Alto café and nightclub district.
+At night, the Alfama takes a more mysterious turn with street lanterns throwing shadows on the medieval walls.
+It is advisable to avoid the area after dark in favour of the Bairro Alto café and nightclub district.